 In this article, our experts in company formation in Belgium list the main considerations when choosing to open an international company in the country, the traits of the subsidiary and the available options for investors.

 If you are considering starting a new business in Belgium or entering the country as an international firm, our team of agents can help you incorporate and comply with the corporate law matters.

 What are the main characteristics of a Belgian subsidiary?

 A subsidiary established in Belgium is considered a legal entity separated from its parent company, because of the fact that it has its own capital and separated administration.
 Even if you have a firm in Italy, France or other European country, you can set up a company in Belgium.

-Below are presented the main particularities of a subsidiary in Belgium.
+Below are presented the main particularities of a subsidiary in Belgium that also apply in 2021.
 Take a look!

 The company limited by shares must be formed by at least two founders with a minimum share capital of 61,500 Euros.
 The management is assured by a board of managers consisting in at least three members.

 The limited liability company is the best form of organization of the small and medium businesses.
 There is a requirement of a minimum share capital of at least 6,200 Euros.
 The limited liability company must guarantee that in the future the capital will be of at least 18,550 Euros.

 is managed by one or more administrators appointed by the incorporators.

 The choice between the two available corporate forms can be made on account of the minimum capital requirements, the management requirements as well as other factors.
 For example, the SPRL/BVBA or the private limited liability company can be preferred to the public type because of the fact that it is subject to lighter requirements in terms of auditing and reporting.
 We do advise investors who wish to know more about the company types to reach out to our agents specializing in company formation in Belgium.